BRAIN INJURY LAWYERS IN ORLANDO, FL

-In the case of a closed head injury, these symptoms may resolve in weeks or may last for months or years.
+In the case of a closed-head injury, these symptoms may resolve in weeks or may last for months or years.
 In some cases, they may be permanent and can result in difficulties in your career and your family life.

 For some victims of moderate to severe brain injury in Florida, the existence of TBI may be clearly shown through CT scans and other diagnostic testing.

-Mild to moderate TBI, however, may not show up on objective scans and may only be revealed through cognitive testing and observation.
+Mild to moderate TBI, however, may not show up on objective scans and may be revealed only through cognitive testing and observation.
 In either case, the impact is all too clear for the victims and their families.

 What Have We Won for Our Clients?

-Morgan & Morgan has a reputation and a track record for success, winning our clients settlements and verdicts that can be worth millions of dollars.
+Morgan & Morgan has a reputation and a track record of success, winning our clients settlements and verdicts that can be worth millions of dollars.
 Our brain injury attorneys in Orlando are no exception.
 Some of these settlements include: